How Real Estate Accounting Can Help Tenant Retention Rates

 Your tenant retention rate also impacts how often you need to spend money during turnover.
 The most common costs for tenant turnover include:

-How To Calculate Tenant Turnover Costs You can use this handy calculator in your budgeting to more accurately forecast your annual budget.
-How To Calculate Tenant Retention Rate To calculate your tenant retention rate, collect a couple of data points over a 12-month period: (1) number of tenants and (2) number of tenants moving out.
+To calculate your tenant retention rate, collect a couple of data points over a 12-month period: (1) number of tenants and (2) number of tenants moving out.
 Divide the number of tenants moving out over a 12-month period by the total number of tenants in the same period.
-Then, multiply by 100. |
+Then, multiply by 100.

 How Does Real Estate Bookkeeping Affect Tenant Experience?